MUDAL/Altera_FPGA_Projects/README.md

 This repository contains demo projects for those who are interested in getting started with FPGA development.
 The EP4CE6E22C8N FPGA board is a major requirement for running and testing the projects in this repository.
-All the projects in this repository strictly follow the Synchronous Design Methodology and are written in VHDL.
+All the RTL projects in this repository strictly follow the Synchronous Design Methodology and are written in VHDL.
+The projects have been tested on Windows 10 and Ubuntu 25.04.

 ## OMDAZZ Altera Cyclone IV EP4CE6 FPGA Board
 Source: [Vendor's Page](https://a.aliexpress.com/_EQstVsj)